 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level Typical offer ABB, including a B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law or Religious Studies indicating critical analysis and communication skills.
-Applicants who have already achieved at least BBB at A-level and have Personal Statements showing a strong interest in the course and transferable skills will also be considered.
-Please check our Admissions pages for more information on other factors we use to assess applicants within this range.
+- GCE A-level ABB – BBB.
+Typical offer ABB, including a B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law or Religious Studies indicating critical analysis and communication skills.

 - BTEC Level 3 Extended Diploma DDD in a related subject.

-- Access Complete and pass a related subject Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 An interview may be required.